belli29/furnitart/README.md

 # Furnitart

 Furnitart is the website of a furniture shop based in Ireland that wants to start selling on the e-market.
-The e-store is allows shipping all around Europe at different shipping rates.
+The e-store allows shipping all around Europe at different shipping rates.

 ## UX

 This website is thought for 2 different users : the customer and the seller.
-### Customer
+- Customer
 The customer is able to view all different products and order them with using various filters.

-The customer can buy various items and finanlly pay for them (Stripe).
-In this case he/she will recieve a notification that the order is being processed.
+He/she can buy prodcuts and finanlly pay for them via Stripe.
+In this case he/she will recieve an instant notification that the order is being processed.
-The seller will send a noftification when the order is shipped
+The seller will send a notification when the order is shipped.

 The customer can also decide to request a Paypay invoice that generates an invoice, payable in the following 3 days.
-Once paid he/she is supposed to contact the seller in order to upgrade the preorder into an order( then previous flow applies).
+Once paid he/she is supposed to contact the seller to upgrade the preorder into an order( then previous flow applies).
 This option is suggested to the customer as it does not lead to any processing fee for the seller.

 The customer can also register.
-As a plus he will be able to take track of all his/ orders on the secion My profile
+From the profile page he/she will be able to keep track of all his/ orders on the secion My profile

--user story1:
+- user story1:

-User is looking for a new table with a very reduced size for his studio.
+User is looking for a new table but has rvery reduced space in his studio.
 User searches for table and order results for size (smaller to bigger).

 Finally he finds a product that he likes.
-He is tempted to pay by Stripe but notices that payment by PayPal invoice has a nice discount.
+He verifies the size and decides to purchase it.
+Intially he would like to pay by Stripe but notices that payment by PayPal invoice has a nice discount.

 He makes the preorder, makes a payment on Paypal and emails the payment number to the seller.

-After few days he is informed that the the payment was confirmed.
-After foew more days he recieved an email confirming the shipment with a shipping tracking code.
+After few days he receves an email, confirming payment has been confirmed.
+After few more days he recieves an email confirming the shipment with a shipping tracking code.

-### Seller
+- Seller

 After logging in the seller will be able to control orders preorders and the inventory.